 (sets & transplants)

-Starting seeds in relation to your frost dates is the most common way to figure out when to start seeds.
+Frost dates are the most common indicator for figuring out when to start seeds.
 However, if you live in a hot, dry climate, or at a high elevation, frost dates might not always be your best guide.

 Would you like to learn more about seed starting and planting?